Farewell to Manzanar: Synopsis

 After the riot, camp life calms down; the Wakatsuki family moves to a nicer barracks near a pear orchard, where Jeanne's father takes up gardening.
 Manzanar begins to resemble a typical American town: schools open, residents are allowed short trips outside the camp, and Jeanne's oldest brother Bill forms a dance band called the Jive Bombers.
 She explores the world inside the camp, trying out Japanese and American hobbies before taking up baton twirling.
 Jeanne returns to her religious studies and is about to be baptized when her father intervenes.
 She begins to distance herself from him, but the birth of a grandchild draws her parents closer together than ever.

 By the end of 1944, the number of people at Manzanar dwindles; men are drafted, and families take advantage of the government's new policy of relocating families away from the west coast.
 Woody is drafted and, despite his father's protests, leaves in November to join the all-Nisei 442nd Combat Regiment.
 While in the military, Woody visits his father's family in Hiroshima.
 He meets Toyo, his father's aunt, and finally understands his father's pride.
 In December, the U.S. Supreme Court rules that the internment policy is illegal and the War Department prepares to close the camps.
 The remaining residents, fearing the future, postpone their departure but eventually are ordered to leave.
 Jeanne's father decides to leave in style, buying a broken-down blue sedan to ferry his family back to Long Beach.

-In Long Beach, the Wakatsuki's move into public housing, Cabrillo Homes.
+In Long Beach, the Wakatsukis move into public housing, Cabrillo Homes.
 Although they fear public hatred, they see little sign of it.
 On the first day of sixth grade, however, a girl in Jeanne's class is amazed at Jeanne's ability to speak English; this makes Jeanne realize that prejudice is not always open and direct.
 She later becomes close friends with the girl (Radine, who lives in the same housing project).
 The two share the same activities and tastes, but when they reach high school subtle prejudice keeps Jeanne from the social and extracurricular success available to Radine.

 Jeanne retreats into herself, and nearly drops out of school; however, when her father moves the family to a berry farm in San Jose she decides to make another attempt at school life.
 Her homeroom nominates her queen of the school's annual spring carnival, and for the election assembly, she leaves her hair loose and wears an exotic sarong.
 Although the teachers try to prevent her from winning, her friend Leonard Rodriguez exposes the teachers’ plot and ensures her victory.
 Jeanne's father, however, is furious that she won the election by flaunting her sexuality before American boys.
 He forces her to take Japanese dance lessons, but she soon quits.
 As a compromise, Jeanne wears a conservative dress to the coronation ceremony; however, the crowd's muttering makes her realize that neither the exotic sarong nor the conservative dress represents her true self.